uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/the-whole-story.md

 {interactive slug="tcp-segment" type="in-page"}

+A packet is divided into four main parts:

+- Two 16 bit addresses (source, destination)
-A packet is divided into four main parts: addresses (source, destination); numbers (sequence number, ACK number if it’s an acknowledgement); flags (urgent, checksum) in the header; and the actual data.
+- Two 32 bit numbers (sequence number, ACK number if it’s an acknowledgement)
+- Between 64 and 384 bits worth of flags and options
+- And the actual data

 At each level, the *data* is the entirety of the previous level segment, which includes its own header and data.

 TCP and UDP packets have a number saying how big they are.